 This is one of those meals that I had never cooked or even eaten before.
 Don’t ask me why, but for some reason, my childhood just did not include Chicken and Dumplings.
 Therefor, neither has my adulthood.
 But this Clean Eating Chicken And Dumplings Recipe has just flipped my world upside down.

-But rest assured, I’ve seen the error of my ways!
+Rest assured, I’ve seen the error of my ways!
 I made an entire 5 quart crock pot of this stuff, and it was gone in 1 day.
 Everybody had to have multiple bowls.
 We just couldn’t stop eating it!!
 Even my munchkin loved it, and he’s pretty tough to please these days.

 So this is now officially a family favorite.
 And we don’t even wait for a cold evening to enjoy it.
 Summer, winter, spring or fall, this is a tried and true favorite around here.

 I might even go so far as to say that this is my best recipe yet.

 YOU MIGHT ALSO ENJOY THIS CLEAN EATING RECIPE:

 Please note that the data below is a ballpark figure.
 Exact nutrition data is not possible.

 The ingredient list below contains Amazon affiliate links.